 LuxDev works in 14 countries on four continents.
-The bulk of its activity is concentrated on the nine official partner countries of the Luxembourg ODA, as defined by the Government of the Grand Duchy of Luxembourg.
-The Agency is active in Africa (Cabo Verde, Burkina Faso, Mali, Niger and Senegal), the Agency is also active in Latin America (Nicaragua and El Salvador) and South-East Asia (Laos and Vietnam).
+Most of its activity is concentrated on the six official partner countries of the Luxembourg Cooperation, as defined by the Government of the Grand Duchy of Luxembourg.
+The Agency is active in Africa (Cabo Verde, Burkina Faso, Mali, Niger and Senegal) and South-East Asia (Laos).

-The ODA with these privileged partner countries is managed via an Indicative Cooperation Programme (ICP), which is adopted by the governments of Luxembourg and the respective partner countries.
-The ICP is a multi-annual programme which identifies key areas of Development Cooperation (sectors, geographic areas, modalities) and multi-year budgets allocated to development programmes.
-It shows the long-term commitment that binds the Luxembourg Development Cooperation with its partner countries.
-In every partner country, the Agency is represented by a Regional Office which shares its premises with the official Luxembourg diplomatic missions.
+For each of the partner countries, an Indicative Cooperation Programme (ICP) is adopted by the governments of Luxembourg and the respective partner country.
+The ICP is a multi-annual programme, which identifies the key areas of cooperation (sectors, geographical areas, methods of intervention) and the indicative multi-annual budget allocated to the programme.
+It shows the long-term commitment that binds the Luxembourg Cooperation to its partner countries.
+In every partner country, a country office or a regional office, which shares its premises with the official Luxembourg diplomatic missions, represents the Agency.

 Evaluation is a tool for continuous improvement, for efficient Development Cooperation as well as increased transparency and mutual accountability.
-LuxDev’s evaluation policy is based on the guiding principles and criteria for evaluation of the Development Assistance Committee (DAC) of the Organisation for Economic Co-operation and Development (OECD) and derived from the official evaluation strategy of the Luxembourg Development Cooperation – on the way to 2030.
+LuxDev’s evaluation policy is based on the guiding principles and criteria for evaluation of the Development Assistance Committee (DAC) of the Organisation for Economic Co-operation and Development (OECD) and derived from the general strategy of the Luxembourg Development Cooperation – on the way to 2030.

 Source: OECD / DAC: Glossary of key terms in evaluation and results based management

-The evaluations are driven by the Evaluations and Knowledge Management Department, which reports to the Expertise and Quality directorate
+The evaluations are driven by the Evaluations, Quality and Knowledge Management Department, which reports to the General Directorate of the Agency.

 LuxDev systematically recruits consultants and pays particular attention to the use of local expertise in the evaluation teams.
 The impartiality and independence of these evaluations facilitate the dissemination and use of lessons learned within the Agency.